Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 7. React appropriately when you catch them in the act.

 If you catch your dog eating toilet paper, do not react with aggression or panic.
-Instead, calmly grab a treat, walk over to them slowly, provide the treat, and remove the toilet paper.
+Instead, calmly walk over to them slowly, ask them to “leave it” and remove the toilet paper from their reach.
 The key is making this a non-event, so don’t yell or aggressively grab the T.P. from them.
-Replacing their toilet paper with a treat can help decrease the likelihood of your pup wanting to resource guard the paper product in the future.
+Replacing their toilet paper with a toy and then offering a treat for playing with the toy instead can help decrease the likelihood of your pup wanting to resource guard the paper product in the future.
+This is especially true if you reinforce your dog with their favorite treats whenever you notice them playing with them and not with the toilet paper.

 Final Thoughts

-Dogs eat toilet paper for a number of reasons, from boredom and curiosity to obsessive-compulsive eating disorders and nutritional deficiencies.
-Unfortunately, this habit can be costly to address if your pup develops a blockage, and it could even cost them their life.
+Dogs eat toilet paper for a number of reasons, from boredom and curiosity to obsessive-compulsive disorders and nutritional deficiencies.
+Unfortunately, this habit can be costly to address and if your pup’s intestine gets obstructed, it could even cost them their life.

 Featured Image Credit: Masarik, Shutterstock